 Who Is Eligible to Enter the GABF?

-Only legally operating commercial breweries in the U.S. are allowed to enter the Great American Beer Festival (GABF), and they must sell beer to consumers in accordance with state and federal laws.
-In order to participate in the GABF, a brewery must be operational and have a federal TTB Basic Permit/Brewers Notice as of July 8, 2013 or have their beer brewed in a federally permitted facility.
-Breweries in planning and/or those not operational as of July 8, 2013 are not eligible to participate.
+Only legally operating commercial breweries in the U.S. are allowed to enter the Great American Beer Festival (GABF), and they must currently sell beer to consumers in accordance with state and federal laws.
+In order to participate in the GABF, a brewery must be operational and have a federal TTB (U.S. Alcohol and Tobacco Tax and Trade Bureau) Basic Permit/Brewers Notice at time of registration or have their beer brewed in a federally permitted facility.
+Breweries in planning and/or those not operational at the time of registration are not eligible to participate.

-All beers entered must be brewed in a facility with a Brewers Notice on file with the TTB (U.S. Alcohol and Tobacco Tax and Trade Bureau).
+All beers entered must be brewed in a facility with a Brewers Notice on file with the TTB.
 Breweries located in U.S. Territories in which a TTB Brewers Notice is not required to produce beer commercially must conform to all local licensing and other regulations that pertain to the commercial production of beer, must establish that they are in compliance with all such licensing and other regulations and requirements pertaining to commercial production of beer, and must comply with any US Federal regulations required to produce beer commercially and/or to import beer into the United States for purposes of the Great American Beer Festival, including registering with the FDA.

 Is My Beer Eligible?

 All beer brands entered in the Great American Beer Festival must be commercially available exactly as entered by brand name.
-“Commercially available” means the entered brand has been available for sale at retail under the exact brand name as entered on the GABF entry registration form on or before September 9, 2013.
+“Commercially available” means the entered brand has been available for sale at retail under the exact brand name as entered on the GABF entry registration form on or before August 25, 2014.
 Breweries and beer brands registered for the GABF which do not fit these criteria are subject to disqualification without further notice or refund of registration fees.